 The incumbent will contribute to the ILO's Flagship programme on Building Social protection floors for all.
-In the framework of the ILO's Programme and Budget 2022-23, the incumbent will contribute in particular to Outcome 8 on comprehensive and sustainable social protection for all and Outcome 7 on adequate and effective protection at work for all, and more specifically output 7.5 on increased capacity of Member States to develop fair and effective labour migration frameworks, institutions and services to protect migrant workers.
+In the framework of the ILO's Programme and Budget 2024-25, the incumbent will contribute in particular to Outcome 7 on Universal social protection and Outcome 6 on Protection at work for all, and more specifically output 6.4 on increased capacity of Member States to develop fair and effective labour migration frameworks.